cogent3/cogent3/README.md

 We integrated many of the new developments on modelling of non-stationary processes published by the Huttley lab over the last decade.

-We have implemented a `cogent3.app` module which contains very different capabilities -- a functional programming style interface for many capabilities to lower the effort for using cogent3's advanced capabilities.
+We have implemented a `cogent3.app` module which contains very different capabilities.
+Notably, a functional programming style interface for many capabilities to lower the effort for using cogent3's advanced capabilities.
 These are as yet documented.

-Importantly, the interface should be considered as alpha level code.
+Importantly, the app interface should be considered as alpha level code.
 Documentation for these new features will follow in the next few weeks.

 ## What's Changed?